selimhamidou/selimhamidou.github.io/_posts/2023-05-21-I_Developed_In_Apex_A_Jokes_Getter_For_My_Future_One_Man_Show.markdown

     String key = String.valueOf(
       Joke_API_Integration__mdt.getInstance('API_Token').get('Token__c')
     );
     //We define the number of jokes we want from the callout.
-For us it's 1, but it could be changed Integer NumberOfResults = 1;
+For us, it's 1, but it could be changed Integer NumberOfResults = 1;

     //We define a HTTP request